alexrutz/flightgpt/README.md

 failures when overheating or losing lubrication.
 A simple fire detection and suppression system automatically extinguishes engine fires using two bottles for added emergency depth.
+An exhaust temperature model now tracks engine heat and can cause failures when limits are exceeded for even more realism.
 No graphics are provided – the goal is to use external hardware like LED displays or buttons for cockpit interaction.